usnistgov/vulntology/specification/introduction/03-explanation.md

 **Objects**: A Conceptual entity; Objects can be related to other objects, have types, and properties.
 A list of Objects defined by the Vulntology framework is located under the [objects](../objects) directory.
 Each object, such as [Vulnerability](../objects/vulnerability.md) can have multiple properties and/or relationships with other components.

+**Type/SubType**: Types and subtypes are categorizations and/or groupings of values.
+Subtypes are applicable to a specific value within a parent Type.

 **Values**: An explicit characteristic used to describe a detail of a Type or SubType.
 A list of value sets defined by the Vulntology framework is located under the [values](../values) directory.
 Values are contained within Type and SubType groups such as [Theatre](../values/theater.md).

 **Relationships**: A connection relating one object to another. relationships retain an expected cardinality or One to Many or Zero to Many.